 "I believe it is really important to run Mental Health First Aid Training for Irish communities in Sydney, not only to educate people on what is mental illness, but to give people the confidence and skills in providing support.
 The more we educate people the more likely we are to reduce the stigma around mental illness.

 We are all a long way from home and often unsure of services available.
 This course gives us information and ideas on where to go to access mental health support in Sydney.
 Having groups specific to the Irish community coming along helps people form networks and adds to their support systems.
 Mental illness affects 1 in 5 people in any given year, and the more we educate people the more likely people are going to be, in seeking help, and this will help provide better outcomes for the person experiencing mental illness."

-We hope to roll out the training to other Irish groups in 2017.
-If you engage with a number of Irish people on a regular basis and feel that your group / organisation would benefit from Mental Health First Aid training get in touch with Roisin at email@example.com.
+To date the Irish Support Agency has facilitated four mental health first aid training sessions.
+If you engage with a number of Irish people on a regular basis and feel that you would benefit from Mental Health First Aid training get in touch with Paula at firstname.lastname@example.org.